 1.3 a.device

-: Returns where thea
+a.device: Returns where thealocates.

 1 | a.device |

-.
-Convert back to CPU by using a = a.to('cpu')
+Convert to CUDA by using a = a.to('cuda:0').
+Convert back to CPU by using a = a.to('cpu') or a = a.cpu().

 1.4 a.dtype

-: Returns the data type ofa
+a.dtype: Returns the data type ofa.

-.
+The data type of tensor a.
 It’s very important in PyTorch!
-Usually, the data type would be torch.float32
+Usually, the data type would be torch.float32 or torch.int64.
+Some data type convert method:

 1 | # to float32 |